World Cuisines

 24. Tikka Masala

-You might be interested to learn that the iconic chicken tikka masala, one of the most popular Indian dishes, did not originate in India, but is believed to have been popularized by Indian cooks living in Great Britain drawing inspiration from butter chicken.
-This widely recognized dish usually features roasted and marinated boneless chicken in a creamy, bright orange, tomato-based curry made with coconut milk and a blend of spices.
+You might be interested to learn that the iconic chicken tikka masala, one of the most popular Indian dishes, did not originate in India.
+It is believed to have been popularized by Indian cooks living in Great Britain, drawing inspiration from butter chicken.

 25. Butter Chicken